TrackerControl/tracker-control-android/README.md

 5. Leave a star on GitHub.

 Also, you can always reach out to the main developer Konrad directly at <hello@trackercontrol.org>.
 I deeply welcome and answer every message.

+## Example Use

+TrackerControl is mainly designed to help you investigate the tracking practices of the apps on your smartphone.
+For this purpose, TrackerControl combines two analysis techniques: tracker library analysis and network traffic analysis.

+### Network traffic analysis

+Mobile trackers rely on the sending of personal data over the internet.
+This is why tracking can be detected and analysed from apps' network traffic.
+This is the core functionality of TrackerControl.
+The advantage of this approach over tracker library analysis is that actual evidence of data sharing is gathered; by contrast, when analysing solely the presence of tracking libraries in apps, some of these libraries may never be activated by an app at run-time.

+At the moment, TrackerControl Slim, available on the [Google Play Store](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play) is the preferred tool for tracking analysis, because this version of TrackerControl does block network traffic and additionally resolves contacted domains using TLS Server Name Indication.

+You analyse apps network traffic by following the steps within the app to enable the VPN.
+Consequently, TrackerControl keeps track of any contacted tracking domain.
+Note that you need to interact with apps of interest in order to make these apps share data with tracking companies over the internet.

+You can export the results of your analysis from the app menu TrackerControl to CSV ("Export as CSV").
+If you export to CSV from the main screen of TrackerControl, you create nice visualisations of your exported traffic data using purpose-built software by [Hestia Labs](https://experiences.hestialabs.org/tracker-control#load-data).

+It is further possible to enable the direct logging of contacted domains to the console.
+This is helpful for research studies that instrument apps using an additional computer and can be enabled through Settings -> Advanced options -> Log transmissions to ADB.
+Note that this disables any blocking.

+By default, the analysis of system apps is disabled.
+This is because the analysis of the network traffic of system apps can lead to unexpected behaviour and should only be used by experienced users.
+You can enable the analysis of system apps through Settings -> Advanced Options -> Manage system apps.

+### Tracker library analysis

+In addition to the analysing of apps' network traffic, TrackerControl can also detect the presence of tracking libraries within apps' code.
+Compared to network traffic analysis, this approach might pick up additional tracking practices that are not observed during testing in a lab setting, but may occur in a real-world scenario.

+The analysis of tracker libraries in code is rather straightforward.
+You only need to select an app of interest from the main screen of TrackerControl.

 ## Communities